 The first benefit of eating pineapple is that it’s a delicious fruit that can add variety and interest to your diet.
-Of course, it’s also a great way to avoid processed foods when you’re craving sugar, thanks to it’s sweet taste and hearty texture.
+Of course, it’s also a great way to avoid processed foods when you’re craving sugar, thanks to its sweet taste and hearty texture.

-But beyond the delicious taste, pineapple is also rich in a wide variety of vitamins and minerals.
+But beyond its delicious taste, pineapple is also rich in a wide variety of vitamins and minerals.
 Beyond boosting nutrition, eating pineapple is thought to have a variety of positive health effects.
 Some of the most popular reasons of eating it is to improve digestion and gut health thanks to the bromelain in the pineapple.

 I’ll talk more about bromelain, a naturally occurring protein in the pineapple in the next section.
 But, interestingly, it’s also being studied for potential therapeutic uses treating irritable bowel syndrome and some cancers.
-However, it’s uses are still in investigation and very much uncertain.
+However, its uses are still in investigation and very much uncertain.